 We hope you are all well at home and enjoying the lovely sunshine we have been having!
 Our topic this term is 'Through the Garden Gate'.
 We thought it would be lovely to start with the story of 'The Very Hungry Caterpillar'.
-The story will be on the link below to listen to and watch and we have also included another spring song you may enjoy watching.
+The story link is available on youtube to listen to and watch.
 I wonder if you can find any caterpillars or butterflies out in your garden, or whilst your out on a walk this week?
 If you do find any try to take a photo on your I-pad or mum or dad's phone and let us know when we ring you next week.
 We will continue to add ideas for activities at home in the sub folders above this section.
 These types of activities are on-going and can be done regularly to support communication and interaction skills.

 Take care for now everyone!